jido/Arcadam/README.md

   ..
 This is the third element
 ```

 Use "+" to force a list item on multiple lines.
-If it is used on an empty line, that starts a new paragraph.
+If it is used on an empty
-Note that indented code blocks don't require a "+" to be included in a list item.
+line, that starts a new paragraph.
+Note that indented code blocks don't

-Use a line with an empty
+require a "+".

-attribute "[ ]" before it to force the first item to start a new list when
+A line with an empty attribute "\[ ]" forces the next list item to start
-it follows an existing list.
+a new list instead of nesting when it comes after an existing list.

 ### Styled Blocks